maman/react-router-legacy/README.md

 import React from 'react'
-import createReactClass from 'create-react-class' import { render } from 'react-dom' import { Router, Route, Link, browserHistory } from 'react-router-two'
+import createReactClass from 'create-react-class' import { render } from 'react-dom' import { Router, Route, Link, browserHistory } from 'react-router-two-legacy'

 const App = createReactClass({/*...*/}) const About = createReactClass({/*...*/})